 Web scraping turned out to be frustrating.
 The websites I have utilized do not have API support for non-official developers.
 Hence, I had to rely on the information parsed from the HTML, and I had to login to access most of it, I have also risked being banned, oops!
 I have used two libraries for this task: requests, and selenium.
 If login was required, often captcha was involved, and I did not want to bypass it.
 My solution was to keep a tab logged in, manually, at all times with selenium.
 After that, each following url was opened as a new tab and closed after the information was obtained.
 Since I do not want to request information all the time from these sources, I have saved the most important information for further usage along with the subtitle files.

 I had all the subtitles I could get my hands on.
 Now what?
 Do I simply search for oppa and noona with Hangul characters?
 No, my friends, language processing is not that simple.
 Korean is an agglutinative language.
 If I search for an exact match for oppa with spaces, I will miss many other occurrences of it.
-Since there could be words using the similar characters but has nothing to do with oppa, I cannot simply grab every word with those characters in it.
-At first, I have utilized a machine learning algorithm, called my brain.
+Since there could be words using similar characters but has nothing to do with oppa, I cannot simply grab every word with those characters in it.
+At first, I utilized a machine learning algorithm, called my brain.
 I have found all the unique words containing characters from oppa and noona, then I have studied those forms to come up with a plan.
 I have deduced from that list that oppa could be in the beginning of a word, or it could come after a name.
 It could have been merged with topic markers, other suffixes, or words.
 You can see the endings I have extracted, including the topic markers in the github file, they may not be grammatically correct, but it was a start.
 I got to learn more about Korean along the way as a bonus.
 Since I was not satisfied with what I have done, I have searched for text processing libraries and came across KoNLPy (Korean Natural Language Processing Python package).
 I used this package to assess my own results.

 Out of 105 dramas I have seen, 40 had ~30% or more subtitle information available.
 Anything below that was excluded from the analysis.
 With the algorithm I came up with for matching the words, I counted oppa 1731 times and noona 1168.
 Using Mecab method from KoNLPy, oppa was counted 1915 times and noona 1176.
 Numbers are pretty close, I have done a good job with my method.
 I could do a deeper comparison of the results to improve my Korean knowledge.

 All in all, it seems I do have an oppa bias on the dramas I watch, for every 3 “noona” there are 5 “oppa”.
 What about the dramas I gave a score of 10, which is a rare sight, what are their counts: The bias is shifted.
-It turns out I tend to like dramas more if there are noonas, 603 vs 577.
+It turns like dramas more if they are about noonas, 603 vs 577.
 The drama that has the most noona and oppa is Reply 1988.
 I did not have the data for other Reply series, but I suspect oppa count will be higher due to the concept of those.
 The drama that had the most bias towards oppa was ‘Secret Garden’ which got a score of 6.0 from me, on the other hand ‘W’ had the most bias towards noona got a score of 10.0.

 From these results I conclude that dramas I have seen are more inclined towards oppa scenes.
 It could be true that I have learned “oppa” first because it is more widely used.
 But since I enjoy dramas with a higher “noona” content.
 I feel safe to strike my oppa bias, with noona bias.